-Elyse Ambrose (M.Div., Ph.D.
-Candidate) is a healing activist, sexual ethicist, and word artist.
-Her justice work, scholarly research, and art focuses on the intersections of race, sexuality, gender, and spirituality.
-Elyse Ambrose is the founder and director of phoeniXspark, which offers workshops and retreats that center the experiences of queer and trans people of color (QTPoC) as it creates space for healing of sexual and genderselves.
-Learn more at elyseambrose.com.
+Elyse Ambrose (M.Div., Ph.D.) is a healing activist, sexual ethicist, and word artist.
+Her justice work, scholarly research, and art focus on the intersections of race, sexuality, gender, and spirituality.
+Elyse Ambrose is the founder and director of phoeniXspark, which offers workshops and retreats that center the experiences of queer and trans people of color (QTPoC) as it creates space for healing of sexual and gendered selves.
+Learn more at elyseambrose.com

 As founding member of Emerging Queer Asian-Pacific Islander Religion Scholars, Michael Sepidoza Campos researches at the intersection of Filipino-American diaspora, postcolonial theory, queer theory, and critical pedagogy.
 His writings on queer life and religion include, " Embracing the Stranger: Reflections on the Ambivalent Hospitality of LGBTIQ Catholics" in More Than A Monologue: Sexual Diversity and the Catholic Church - Inquiry, Thought, and Expression (Fordham University Press, 2014); " The Baklâ: Gendered Religious Performance in Filipino Cultural Spaces" in Queer Religion: LGBT Movements and Queering Religion (Praeger, 2012); and "In God's House: Of Silences and Belonging" in Theology and Sexuality, vol. 17.3 (Equinox, 2011).
 Campos co-edited Queering Migrations Towards, From, and Beyond Asia (Palgrave Macmillan, 2014) with Hugo Córdova Quero and Joseph N. Goh.
 He served as steering committee co-chair for the Asian, North American Religion, Culture, and Society Group at the American Academy of Religion.